-These grapes are all selected by hand - no one berry is wrong.
-The result is a deep purple-red wine, with spicy black pepper, licorice, mint and blueberry flavors.
-It's pure silk and has a taste that will keep you coming back for more!
+Stefano selects every grape by hand – to make sure every berry is ripe and just right.
+The result is a top-shelf Italian blend that rivals the best Super Tuscans.
+It's pure silk and has a taste that will keep you coming back for more...

-If you have the patience to wait then I would leave this wine until the end of 2017.
-The wine will start to show at its best from this point on, and it will only improve with age for decades to come!
+If you have the patience to wait then let this beauty rest until the end of 2019.
+Stefano says it will show at its best from that point on, and will only improve with age for decades to come.

 Thanks to a long hot summer, this new vintage of Paulo’s Pinot Grigio tastes even better than before.
 It’s crisp and citrusy, with a punch of tropical fruit in the finish.